-The online Space Law, Executive Certificate is designed for practicing attorneys interested in specializing and expanding their expertise in an emerging area.
+The online Executive Certificate in Space Law, program is designed for practicing attorneys interested in specializing and expanding their expertise in an emerging area.

 Space law is the study of the laws and regulations that impact most any activity related to activities in space, on the ground, in orbit, or beyond.
 Space law touches every practical step of getting any object or person into space, from conception, to launch, to re-entry.

 Students choose the Space Law, Executive Certificate to:

 - Gain an in-depth understanding of how the law governs outer space.

 - Learn a unique mixture of international, U.S. administrative and industry-specific law.

 - Prepare for the ever-changing field of law.